michael2012z/BitBible/markdown/JPS/files/Neh.md

 67. beside their men-servants and their maid-servants, of whom there were seven thousand three hundred thirty and seven; and they had two hundred forty and five singing men and singing women.

-68. Their horses were seven hundred thirty and six; their mules, two hundred forty and five;This verse is placed in authoritative codices in the margin.This verse is placed in authoritative codices in the margin.
+68. Their horses were seven hundred thirty and six; their mules, two hundred forty and five;

 69. their camels, four hundred thirty and five; their asses, six thousand seven hundred and twenty.